chicago-relaxed-memory/spec-eval/README.md

 > in hardware and software.
 The Spectre attack shows that there are
 > practical information flow attacks which use an interaction of
 > dynamic security checks, speculative evaluation and cache timing.
-> Previous formal models of program execution have not been designed
+> Previous formal models of program execution are designed to capture
+> computer architecture, rather than micro-architecture,
-> to model speculative evaluation, and so do not capture attacks such
+> and so do not capture attacks such
 > as Spectre.
 In this paper, we propose a model based on pomsets which
 > is designed to model speculative evaluation.
-The model provides a
-> compositional semantics for a simple shared-memory concurrent
+> The model is abstract with respect to specific micro-architectural
+> features, such as caches and pipelines, yet is powerful enough to express
-> language, which captures features such as data and control
+> known attacks such as Spectre and \textsc{Prime+Abort}.
+The model also allows for
-> dependencies, relaxed memory and transactions.
-We provide models for
-> existing information flow attacks based on speculative evaluation
-> and transactions.
-We also model new information flow attacks based on
+> the prediction of new information flow attacks.
+We derive two such
+> attacks, which exploit compiler optimizations, and validate these
-> compiler optimizations.
-The new attacks are experimentally validated against
+> experimentally against gcc and clang.
-> `gcc` and `clang`.
-We develop a simple temporal logic that supports
-> invariant reasoning.

 ## Code

 The [src directory of this repo](src) contains the code used in the Experiments section of the paper.
-Specifically, the [lsr](src/lsr) directory contains the code for the load-store reordering attack described in Section 4.2 of the paper, and the [dse](src/dse) directory contains the code for the dead store elimination attack described in Section 4.3 of the paper.
+Specifically, the [lsr](src/lsr) directory contains the code for the load-store reordering attack described in Section V-B of the paper, and the [dse](src/dse) directory contains the code for the dead store elimination attack described in Section V-C of the paper.

 To run with default values of parameters, `cd` to the appropriate directory and `make run`.